coolbutuseless/nara/README.md

 - uses *in-place* operations to avoid memory allocations.
 - is focussed on rendering discrete pixels, so all dimensions are rounded to integer values prior to rendering.
-- some basic drawing primitives are included
+- includes basic drawing primitives e.g. rectangles, lines, circles

 ### What is a `nativeRaster` and why is it fast?